Oslo Assembly 2025

 3. International Degrowth Movement Assembly - June 23rd, 2025

-An in-person assembly, which will be a full-day event to further connect and collaborate in response to the needs and strategies identified during the online assemblies, as well as to celebrate diverse community achievements.
+An in-person assembly, which was a full-day event to further connect and collaborate in response to the needs and strategies identified during the survey and online assemblies, as well as to celebrate diverse community achievements.

-The 11th International Degrowth Conference and the 18th Conference of the International Society for Ecological Economics will take place after the Assembly in Oslo.
-Find out more (external link)
+The 11th International Degrowth Conference and the 18th Conference of the International Society for Ecological Economics took place after the Assembly in Oslo.
+Find out more (external link).

 The first phase of the Assembly has started!
 The purpose of this is to gather diverse perspectives and provide ample time to synthesise feedback for informed discussions during the Assembly.